BShowen/facebook-rails/README.md

     * logout
     * users
         * click a user to view their profile
-            * if you're friends you can view there bio
+            * if you're friends you can view there bio, feed, etc.
             * if you're not a friend all you see if their picture and friend request button
     * friends
         * list all of your current friends